 If you are gaga over character greetings, like me, you will have the opportunity to meet some classic favorites, Goofy, Daisy & Donald Duck, Mickey & Minnie, and Pluto.
 Other kid favorites include the stars of Cars, the Incredibles, Phineas & Ferb, Buzz Lightyear & Woody from Toy Story, and Mike & Sully from Monsters, Inc. On the day we were there, annual pass holders were treated to a 15-20 minute sneak peek of the new Cinderella movie that will be released in March.
 It looks like a hit!

-The best event of the day was hands down the “Beauty and the Beast Live-On Stage” show, which runs several times throughout the day.
-Beauty and the Beast is my all-time favorite Disney movie so it was fitting see this Broadway-style musical performance, and I have to say it was fantastic!
+The best event of the day was the “Beauty and the Beast Live-On Stage” show, which runs several times a day.
+Beauty and the Beast is my all-time favorite Disney movie so it was fitting see this Broadway-style musical performance.
+It was fantastic!
 The costumes and lavish sets are incredible, plus the characters Belle, Gaston, and Beast sing live and they all had lovely voices.
 The show lasts 25 minutes and it is condensed from movie to musical length without allowing the storyline to suffer.
 Belle was fantastic and Gaston truly had that muscular physique, hubba hubba.
 It kept the attention of the adults and kids alike, and was a visual delight.

 Overall, I have nothing but great things to say about my visit to Hollywood Studios and will definitely be back in the near future with my family in tow.